-244. The Commentary to §2X4.1 captioned "Application Notes" is amended in Note 1 by deleting:
+244. The Commentary to \$2X4.1 captioned "Application Notes" is amended in Note 1 by deleting:

-"'Underlying offense' means the offense as to which the misprision was committed.", and inserting in lieu thereof:
+"'Underlying offense' means the offense as to which the misprision was committed.",

 "'Underlying offense' means the offense as to which the defendant is convicted of committing the misprision.
 Apply the base offense level plus any applicable specific offense characteristics that were known, or reasonably should have been known, by the defendant; see Application Note 1 of the Commentary to §1B1.3 (Relevant Conduct).".